cbdso/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 	aws cloudformation describe-stacks --region $REGION --stack-name $STUDENT"-CustomizeUnicorns" --query "Stacks[0].Outputs[0].OutputValue" --output text
 	```

-	e.g.
+	e.g. (Sample only, Do NOT Copy):
 ```
 $ aws cloudformation describe-stacks --region $REGION --stack-name $STUDENT"-CustomizeUnicorns" --query "Stacks[0].Outputs[0].OutputValue" --output text https://rs86gmk5bf.execute-api.us-west-2.amazonaws.com/dev/
 ```

 Alternatively, you can go to the [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home), find the `USERNAME-CustomizeUnicorns` stack and look in the **Output** tab

 1. You can test in your browser (or `curl`) for the following APIs.
 Remember to append the API path (e.g. `/socks`) to the endpoint